moshiko103/TicTacToe/README.md

 # TicTacToe
-Final java project - TicTacToe with Server and Client
+Final java project - TicTacToe with Server and Client.

+A fun game with very friendly user interface, so come and play tic tac toe! win your opponents, raise your rank and maybe become a legend!

 ### Server
 * Main - Server management, receives inquiries from clients, identifies them by login/signup and send each 2 clients to new game thread.